utxostack/utxo-stack-doc/docs/glossary.md

 ### Branch chain validator

-An Branch chain validator who has a stake in the Branch chain staking contract.
+A Branch chain validator who has a stake in the Branch chain staking contract.
 A validator has the chance to participate in the consensus of a block by signing.
 A validator's stake will be slashed if they sign an invalid block.

 ### Branch chain light client (RGB++ contract)